Signals

 The Defederation Model

 The core of this entire concept is a cooperative protocol called the Defederation Protocol.
-Much in the way "copyleft" exploits copyright to further freedom instead of limit it, Defederation exploits the concept of federation in an unintuitive inverse trade-off, to further freedom instead of limiting it.
+Much in the way "copyleft" uses copyright to further freedom instead of limit it, Defederation exploits the concept of federation in an unintuitive inverse trade-off, to further freedom instead of limiting it.

 This is achieved with a combination of a cooperative protocol and a new kind of network structure.